secinthenet/crypto-guide/README.md

 #### Visual

+-   `qrencode` can be used to generate QR codes
+-   `zbar` can be used to decode QR codes from images or a webcam
 -   [AirGap](https://airgap.it/): OSS mobile apps for managing the secrets in a dedicated offline device, and then broadcasting transactions with another "regular" internet connected device.
 Communication is done with QR codes.